 Field Notes Potential alarm source Check to enable the alarm source to generate alarms.
 Uncheck to disable the alarm source.
 Alarm enabled Check to have the alarm source generate an alarm when the specified conditions occur.
 For a binary input, enter the conditions for generating an alarm.
 For an analog input, type the low and high limits that, when exceeded, will generate an alarm.
 Deadband The amount inside the normal range by which an alarm condition must return before a return-to-normal notification is generated.
-EXAMPLE High = 225 215 10 = Deadband

-NOTE If the Status checkbox is selected, the alarm condition currently exists.

-Field Notes Return to Normal Check to have the alarm source generate a return-to-normal when the alarm condition returns to a normal state.
-Alarm requires acknowledgement Check to have the i-Vu $\! \! ^{ }{ \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \!$ Return requires acknowledgement Check to have the i-Vu® Pro application require that an operator acknowledge the return-to-normal.
-Classified as critical This property determines the color of the system-wide alarm button when the alarm comes in.
-Critical - Non-critical Event State The current state of the alarm source can be: Normal-value is normal Off normal-the value is not normal (binary only) Fault-the alarm source microblock may be misconfigured High Limit-the value exceeds the normal range (analog only) Low Limit-the value is below the normal range (analog only) BACnet Configuration: N/A Dial on alarm Notification Class Do not change this field.
+EXAMPLE High = 225 10 = Deadband -I5 Alarm is generated Return-to-Normal is generated NOTE If the Status checkbox is selected, the alarm condition currently exists.
+Return to Normal Check to have the alarm source generate a return-to-normal when the alarm condition returns to a normal state.
+Alarm requires acknowledgment Check to have the i-Vu® Pro application require that an operator acknowledge the alarm.
+Return requires acknowledgment Check to have the i-Vu® Pro application require that an operator acknowledge the return-to-normal.
+Classified as critical This property determines the color of the system-wide alarm button when the alarm comes in. = Critical Event State The current state of the alarm source can be: Normal-value is normal Off normal-the value is not normal (binary only) Fault-the alarm source microblock may be misconfigured High Limit-the value exceeds the normal range (analog only) Low Limit-the value is below the normal range (analog only) BACnet Configuration: N/A Dial on alarm Diai on alaini Do not change this field.